hello-robot/stretch_tutorials/getting_started/quick_start_guide_re2.md

 Hold down the Shutdown PC button on the Xbox controller for 2 seconds.
 This will cause the PC to turn off.
 You can then power down the robot with the On/Off switch.

 Now that you're familiar with the robot, take a minute to watch the [Stretch Powered Best Practices Video](https://youtu.be/iEaapHNfEWA).
+Please note that the best practices instructions for a Stretch 2 are the same as for a Stretch RE1.

 ### Safe Handling

 Like any robot, it is possible to break Stretch if you're not careful.
 Use common sense when applying forces to its joints, transporting it, etc.

 The [Stretch Unpowered Best Practices Video](https://youtu.be/mQdOGEksdYM) provides a quick overview of how to work with the robot.
+Please note that the best practices instructions for a Stretch 2 are the same as for a Stretch RE1.

 **Things that won't hurt the robot**: